OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 1. Get in touch with us!
 You can use the [contact form on the OEP](https://openenergyplatform.org/contact/) to establish initial contact, and we will come back to you.
 2. We always welcome new members to the development team in our regular oeo-dev-meetings, where we discuss organisational things and content related issues.
 3. To participate in the OEO development and discussion process on GitHub, you will need to become part of the [OpenEnergyFamily organisation](https://github.com/OpenEnergyPlatform).
 4. Afterwards, you can follow all instructions and explanations of the general workflow in the [CONTRIBUTING.md](https://github.com/OpenEnergyPlatform/ontology/blob/dev/CONTRIBUTING.md) on GitHub.
+Also check out the wiki to [set up your work environment](https://github.com/OpenEnergyPlatform/ontology/wiki/Setup-your-work-environment-and-get-involved).
 5. In all discussions, whether in an online meeting or on GitHub, we follow our [Code of Conduct](https://github.com/OpenEnergyPlatform/ontology/blob/dev/CODE_OF_CONDUCT.md).

 ---